kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A broadcaster could establish a session with an CDN ingest edge while the viewers establish separate sessions to CDN distribution edges.
 A MoqTransfork session is hop-by-hop, but the application should be designed end-to-end.

-## Broadcast
+## Track
-A Broadcast is a collection of tracks from a single producer identified by a unique path within the session.
+A Track is a series of Groups identified by a unique path.
-A MoqTransfork session may be used to publish and subscribe to multiple, potentially unrelated, broadcasts.
+A MoqTransfork session is used to publish and subscribe to multiple, potentially unrelated, tracks.

-A broadcast path consists of string parts used to route subscriptions to the correct publisher.
+A Track path consists of string parts used to route subscriptions to the correct publisher.
 The application determines the structure and encoding of the path.
-A broadcast path MUST be unique within a session and SHOULD contain entropy to avoid collisions with other sessions, for example timestamps or random values.
+A Track path MUST be unique within a Session and SHOULD contain entropy to avoid collisions with other sessions, for example timestamps or random values.

-A publisher can advertise available broadcasts via an ANNOUNCE message.
+A publisher can advertise available tracks via an ANNOUNCE message.
-This allows a subscriber to dynamically discover available broadcasts based on a shared prefix.
+This allows a subscriber to dynamically discover available tracks based on a prefix.
-For example: `["meeting", 1234, "alice"]` and `["meeting", 1234, "bob"]` Alternatively, the application can discover broadcasts via an out-of-band mechanism.
+For example: `["meeting", "1234", "alice"]` and `["meeting", "1234", "bob"]` Alternatively, the application can discover tracks via an out-of-band mechanism.

-The application determines if tracks within a broadcast are correlated, perhaps utilizing a shared clock or sequence number.
-This can avoid the need for clock synchronization as a broadcast can only have one publisher.

-## Track
-A Track is a series of Groups within a Broadcast, identified by a unique name within the Broadcast.

 Each subscription is scoped to a single Track.
 A subscription will always start at a Group boundary, either the latest group or a specified sequence number.
 A subscriber chooses the ordering and priority of each subscription, hinting to the publisher which Track should arrive first during congestion.
 This is critical for a decent user experience during network degradation and the core reason why QUIC can offer real-time latency.

-There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
-This is often done with a named "catalog" track that lists all available tracks and their properties.
-An application may choose to use static and/or dynamic track names.

 ## Group